 6 Proven Saas Marketing Strategies (And 68 Things You Shouldn’t Do)

 Given that there are over 4 billion people on the internet, you have a tremendous opportunity to find your tribe that loves your product.
 However, here are 68 things you shouldn’t do in your SaaS company, courtesy of Anand Sanwal, the co-founder and CEO of CB Insights.

 Now that you have the skinny on things your SaaS shouldn’t do, here are a few ways to get started with your first campaign.

 1. Offer A Trial

 SaaS companies have disrupted almost every segment of the market.
-So even though your product might be better than your competitors, your prospects need to get a handle on it.
+So even if your product might be better than your competitors’, your prospects need to get a handle on it.

 Offering a trial of your product is a great way to generate leads for your business.
 Indeed, as a software company, that’s your leverage over traditional companies selling physical products.

 By offering a “free” version of your product that solves the pain points of your market, you lower the barrier of entry.
 It’s your best shot at getting users to spend time with your product.
 These potential customers are referred to as product-qualified leads (PQL) and signal high buying intent.

 And guess what…?